terryxing/openstack/README.md

 openstack
 =========

 OpenStack Python API, including Nova, KeyStone, Neutron, etc.
+Next Step is to integrate this part into the previous implementation.